5 Netflix Shows to Watch With Your Preteen Boy

 Lost in Space

-A well-loved favourite of the youth in our free Discord server, NGM Boys Club, Lost in Space sees a young boy navigate his fear, his self-worth, his relationship with his family—plus an alien robot.
+A well-loved favourite of the youth in our free Discord server, NGM Alliance, Lost in Space sees a young boy navigate his fear, his self-worth, his relationship with his family—plus an alien robot.
 Danger.
 Will.
 Robinson.

 “It’s not dark, or gritty.
 It has a little bit of everything: humour, action, aliens, danger, mystery, and plot holes you can drive a flying saucer through.
 But you can actually watch it with your kids and parents and have a good time.
 And I’m here for that.” — Davette See